carpentries-incubator/ReproducibleResearch/episodes/whydoesRRmatter.md

 ### Nature paper - 1,500 scientists lift the lid on reproducibility

-In the Nature paper "1,500 scientists lift the lid on reproducibility", researchers were surveyed about reproducibility.
+In the Nature paper '1,500 scientists lift the lid on reproducibility', researchers were surveyed about reproducibility.

  - Over 70% of researchers who had tried to replicate another researcher's experiments failed.